Crindigo/termcraft/doc/brainstorm.md

 can't run any other commands besides stop, which aborts the expedition.
 As for time, I may make it equal to the # of land gained.

+ALTERNATIVE: Exploration is a run-forever command that just slowly increases land by 0.1%/second, with higher stamina drain as the number grows.
+It stops if combat isn't high enough (formula tbd).
+At certain land milestones, story gets added to the terminal.
+If nutrition gets added it could boost explore speed.
+Also some support items could boost speed or reduce stamina drain, like binoculars, boots, star charts, drones, satellites.

 TOOLS IDEA: Maybe instead of crafting one tool that has a % chance of breakage on each use, the crafting operation makes X "tools" which are just "tool usages" instead of quantities.
 Then gathering, crafting, etc. just takes 1 per use.